 What is deepfake fraud?

-Examples from 2025
+Examples from the Past

-1. CEO fraud with AI voice
+1. CEO fraud with AI-generated voice and video

-2. False family emergency calls
+2. Fake family emergency calls

-3. Political manipulation
+3. Political manipulation through deepfake videos

 How to recognize deepfakes

-Even though deepfake technologies appear impressively realistic in 2025, there are still some characteristics that should raise your eyebrows.
+Even though deepfake technologies appear impressively realistic in 2026, there are still some characteristics that should raise your eyebrows.
 With a little attention and a critical eye, many manipulations can be exposed:

 1. Unnatural movements